 The departments are responsible for initiating and approving proposals for new course syllabi according to the instructions and templates.
 The faculty’s Study Programmes Board is responsible for approving course syllabi and preliminary range of courses.
 The Study Programmes Board has delegated decision-making to the chair.
 The final range of courses and the budget are then approved by the faculty board.

-Process for reviewing and approving course syllabi.
+Process for syllabi.
 Illustration.

 Working process – from initiating a course syllabus to the created course session